ericniebler/range-v3/doc/index.md

 <DT>\link ranges::view::tail_fn `view::tail`\endlink</DT>
   <DD>Given a source range, return a new range without the first element.
 The range must have at least one element.</DD>
 <DT>\link ranges::view::take_fn `view::take`\endlink</DT>
   <DD>Given a source range and an integral count, return a range consisting of the first *count* elements from the source range, or the complete range if it has fewer elements.
-(The result of `view::take` is not a `SizedRange`.)</DD>
+(The result of `view::take` is not a `sized_range`.)</DD>
 <DT>\link ranges::view::take_exactly_fn `view::take_exactly`\endlink</DT>
   <DD>Given a source range and an integral count, return a range consisting of the first *count* elements from the source range.
 The source range must have at least that many elements.
-(The result of `view::take_exactly` is a `SizedRange`.)</DD>
+(The result of `view::take_exactly` is a `sized_range`.)</DD>
 <DT>\link ranges::view::take_last_fn `view::take_last`\endlink</DT>
   <DD>Given a source range and an integral count, return a range consisting of the last *count* elements from the source range.
-The source range must be a `SizedRange`.
+The source range must be a `sized_range`.
 If the source range does not have at least *count* elements, the full range is returned.</DD>
 <DT>\link ranges::view::take_while_fn `view::take_while`\endlink</DT>
   <DD>Given a source range and a unary predicate, return a new range consisting of the  elements from the front that satisfy the predicate.</DD>
 <DT>\link ranges::view::tokenize_fn `view::tokenize`\endlink</DT>